samtheBrave/projectone/README.md

 A six layer model was choosen with random units from 250 to 50 all with relu activation except with the last layer using softmax.

-A accuracy of 95.41 percent was achieved for test data and validation accuracy was at 95.57.
-Evaluation was at 94.66 percent.
+A accuracy of 95.41 percent was achieved for train data and validation accuracy was at 95.57.
+Evaluation accuracy was at 94.66 percent.